jasrub/jasrub.github.io/_portfolio/interface.markdown

 I worked on a team together with [Anthony Occintendale](Aoccidentale.com), [Elwin Ha](elwinha.com), [Jonathan Ching](https://www.linkedin.com/in/jonathanching) and [Nathan Monroe](nathanmonroe.com)

 We've designed InterFace, a smart lanyard to connect people in the real world.
-We built a prototype and a business strategy and pitch in just 3 days wand were the wining team on the MIT KIckstart 2016.
+We built a prototype, a business strategy and a pitch in 3 days and were the wining team on the MIT KIckstart 2016.